Horse-radish

 The tap-root is used to make Horse-radish sauce.

-There is a 2015 report that extracts from Horse-radish
+There are reports that extracts from Horse-radish

 roots have anti-cancer properties.